Code-Institute-Submissions/mdenoronha-milestone-project-4/README.md

 * Message popups are used throughout (e.g. logging out, creating a recipe) to inform users of a successful/unsuccessful action

 ### Features Left to Implement ###
 * The related recipes feature makes use of basic recommendation functionality, filter recipes depending on whether they use the same keywords.
 As the related recipes list is completed once 3 recipes are found, related recipes based on keywords later in their title may be overlooked.
-Similarily, _more relevant_ recipes may be ignored.
+Similarly, _more relevant_ recipes may be ignored.
 A more advanced recommendation feature can be implemented to overcome this.
+* The site does not make use of secure authentication, with passwords being saved unencrypted.
+Secure authentication would be a beneficial feature to add.

 Technologies Used
 ---------------